Skip to content

 Snapshots can be customized with specific sandbox resources.
 By default, Daytona sandboxes use 1 vCPU, 1GB RAM, and 3GiB disk.
 To view your available resources and limits, see limits or navigate to Daytona Limits ↗.

-To set custom sandbox resources, use the Resources class.
+To set custom snapshot resources, use the Resources class.

 from daytona import Daytona, CreateSnapshotParams, Resources